aplteam/MarkAPL/Files/Styles.md

 In case something is not going to your liking the development tools all modern browsers come with are of great help, but when it comes to printing they are pretty useless: even Chrome, the only browser which offers a "Print Preview", does not allow you to invoke them on the print preview, at least not in a useful way.

-Having two different files for the CSS allows using the print style sheet to temporarily for display purposes (screen) as shown here:
+Having two different files for the CSS allows you to use the print style sheet temporarily for display purposes (screen) as shown here:

 ~~~
 [parm]:linkToCSS